scriptex/scriptex.github.io/README.md

 ## TODO

-1. Fix theme in `webpack-mpa-ts`
-2. Add the rest of the relevant pages
+1. Add the rest of the relevant pages